 - NT Standby Response is a community-based, postvention program that provides a 24 hour coordinated response offering support and assistance for Northern Territory people who have been bereaved by suicide recently or in the past.
 Phone: 0418 575 680

-General tips on coping with grief
+General advice on coping with grief.

 - Allow yourself time to grieve and take time out if needed.
 You have permission to grieve.